clera-dev/clera/docs/architecture/account_closure_process.md

 #### 2. Account Stuck in pending_closure
 **Symptoms**: Account shows pending_closure for days, no progress updates

+**Common Cause**: Background process died during withdrawal phase even though funds were fully withdrawn.
+The Redis state shows `phase: withdrawal` but the account has `$0.0` withdrawable cash and is ready for closure.

 **Step 1: Check Current Status**
 ```bash
 # Check account status with dry run